 Christopher Capaldo was born in St. Petersburg, Florida.
-While attending Florida State University as an undergraduate, he was a member of the Vestry at the Episcopal Chapel of the Resurrection.
+While attending Florida State University as an undergraduate, he was a member of the Vestry at the Episcopal Chapel of the Resurrection, and the FSU College Chapter of the Brotherhood of St. Andrew.
 He was also Youth Director for St. Paul's Episcopal Church in Quincy, Florida.

 Chris attended seminary at The School of Theology at The University of the South, in Sewanee, Tennessee.
-While there, he was the Resident Seminarian at St. Agnes, Cowan, Tn, and worked at the Society for the Propagation of Christian Knowledge (SPCK).
+He was the Resident Seminarian at St. Agnes, Cowan, Tn, and worked at the Society for the Propagation of Christian Knowledge (SPCK).